JayKishoreDuvvuri/Puppeteer-Mocha-PageObjects-Automation-Framework/README.md

     │
     │── Screenshots                                     # Screenshots for failed tests │
-    ├── jenkins.war                                     # Jenkins war file used to start the Jenkins server │
+    ├── jenkins.war                                     # Jenkins war file used to start Jenkins server │
     ├── package.json                                    # List of Packages
     │